elliotwaite/laminarflow/README.md

 Calling `lf.DatasetReader('/tmp/train.tfrecord')` creates a dataset using the TFRecord file and its corresponding metadata JSON file.
 The path to the metadata JSON file `/tmp/train.json` is inferred from the TFRecord path.

 The created dataset has an `input_fn` method that you can pass in as the input function to a TensorFlow Estimator.
-The `input_fn` method automatically creates the input pipeline for your dataset, implementing the recommended best practices as outlined in TensorFlow's [Input Pipline Performance Guide](https://www.tensorflow.org/performance/datasets_performance).
+The `input_fn` method automatically creates the input pipeline for your dataset.

-### Additional Features
+#### Using a `with` Statement

-You can create a `DatasetWriter` using a `with` statement, in which case you wouldn't have to explicitly call the `close()` method.
+A `DatasetWriter` can also be created using a `with` statement, in which case the `close()` method does not need to be called explicitly.

 ```python
 with lf.DatasetWriter('/tmp/train.tfrecord') as train_writer: